Mintabie, South Australia: Facilities

-Trafficking of illegal drugs and alcohol
+Trafficking of alcohol and other drugs

 Despite long periods of government inattention, Anangu have repeatedly highlighted the negative impacts that certain individuals and businesses operating out of Mintabie have on their lives.
 This has included raising their concerns with representatives of the South Australian Parliament.

 In October 1987, APY advised a group of parliamentarians visiting the Lands that alcohol had become a major problem for Anangu communities and that a significant amount was being brought illegally on to the Lands through Mintabie.
 On that occasion, Anangu called for South Australia Police (SAPOL) "to pay greater attention in Mintabie to the sale of alcohol to Aborigines."

 In 1988, after visiting Anangu communities and Mintabie, a Parliamentary Committee reported that it had also been "advised of 'grog running' by persons apparently using Mintabie as the source of supplies and then selling the alcohol at inflated prices to Aboriginal people."
 The Committee recommended "that the matter of alcohol distribution from the Mintabie area be investigated urgently by the Police."

 More than a decade later, significant problems remained.
 In 2002, in a written submission to a parliamentary inquiry, Iwantja Council alleged that many people at Mintabie were involved in "selling sly grog to Anangu."
 The submission continued: